 Filk covers a wide range of musical genres.
-Pretty much any known music style can be heard in a filk circle.
+Pretty much any known style of music can be heard in a filk circle.
 Below are a few samples.

 Folk